truehand/azureml-genomics/README.md

 `az ml environment create --file ./env-bwa/environment.yml --resource-group demo --workspace-name my-azureml-workspace --name bwa --version 5`

-If course, these commands require the az cli to be authenticated beforehand, for which one can run:
+Of course, these commands require the az cli to be authenticated beforehand, for which one can run:

 `az login`